Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 This mechanic provides player with a way of reaching Stage 4 Vampirism, and associated benefits, in a spell-cast.
 In vanila - players had to wait for up to 96 seconds to reach stage 4 vampirism.
 In my opinion, it disrupted the pace of the game, so I thought of a lore-friendly QoL mechanic to aleviate this.

+### Daywalker Skin

+I see a lot of people wanting a "Sun Resistence/Protection" of some sort for their Vampires.
+I don't like overpowered mechanics, such as a ring or a piece of clothing, because they are boring; so I tried to think of an interesting and balanced solution to said demand.
+This implementation relies on removing Sun Damage for the duration of the spell, and then adding it back again once the spell is over.
+It's a power spell, so this mechanic is available once a day, but it's for a relatively significant amount of time - 225 seconds.

 ## Changes to CS Properties Vampirism25-100